SpaceK33z/mouse-keyboard-hook/README.md

 A Node.js native addon to track mouse and keyboard events on macOS and Windows.
 Linux not supported!

 This was developed as an alternative to the various iohook packages that there are.
 This package is way simpler and does not have any external dependencies.
+It also has a bonus functionality of logging the window title and window url (latter is macOS only), which is inspired from [get-windows](https://github.com/sindresorhus/get-windows).

 Features;

-* Track mousedown / mouseup / mousedrag
+- Track mousedown / mouseup / mousedrag
-  * x,y coordinates
+  - x,y coordinates
-  * button that was pressed (1 = left, 2 = right, 3 = middle)
+  - button that was pressed (1 = left, 2 = right, 3 = middle)
-  * alt / shift / meta key pressed during the event
+  - alt / shift / meta key pressed during the event
-  * window title where the event occurred
+  - window title where the event occurred
-* Track keypress
+- Track keypress
-  * `keychar`, e.g. 9 = Tab, 13 = Enter
+  - `keychar`, e.g. 9 = Tab, 13 = Enter
-  * `key`, e.g. "A"
+  - `key`, e.g. "A"
-  * alt / shift / meta key pressed during the event
+  - alt / shift / meta key pressed during the event
-  * window title of the active window
+  - window title of the active window
-  * x,y coordinates (for cursor position)
+  - x,y coordinates (for cursor position)

 ### Install